The Top 8 Instant Messaging Apps for Business in 2025

 Setting up and customizing Slack to suit your needs is pretty straightforward — at least in my case with the free app version.
 You don’t need any technical knowledge to create a workspace and invite your team to collaborate in channels.

-With over 2,500 third-party apps in its directory, Slack mostly targets teams needing extensive integrations to get their job done.
-Still, if you’re not picky with the tools you use daily, it can get too busy on the interface front and become counterproductive pretty quickly.
+I was impressed with the Slack Marketplace, which houses over 2,500 third-party apps in its directory.
+This variety makes sense, as Slack mostly targets teams needing extensive integrations to get their job done.
+Still, if you’re not picky with the tools you use daily, it can get too busy on the interface front pretty quickly.

 Available for: Web, Mac, Windows, Linux, Android, and iOS